Start by determining your school communityās risk of heat impacts. Use

 Seizures*

-*These are signs of the most severe form of exertional heat-related illness, heat stroke, which is life threatening and requires immāediate, aggressive body cooling and medical attention (see next section for more information).
+*These are signs of the most severe form of exertional heat-related illness, heat stroke, which is life threatening and requires

-For general āāinformation on signs, symptoms and treatment of heat-related illness, visit the CDC website.
+For general information on signs, symptoms and treatment of heat-related illness, visit the CDC website.

-Treatmenāt Of Exertional Heat Stroke
+Treatment Of Exertional Heat Stroke

-When exertional heat stroke (EHS) is suspecāted for an athlete, cool first and transport second.
+cool first and transport second.
 Cooling treatment must be provided immediately, before being transported by emergency medical services (EMS).[12,13]

 Remove all equipment and extra layers of clothing